Natural, un-posed wedding photography

 From intimate elopements, to three day weddings where photographs of your family are paramount, we cover a wide range of weddings each year.

-Katie and I update our collections every quarter as we adjust to what our clients are asking for.
+I update our collections every quarter as we adjust to what our clients are asking for.
 We both photograph as primary photographers, bringing in our second photographers depending on the size and needs of your wedding.

 Our pricing comes in the form of custom estimates that vary based on coverage hours, distance, second photographers, additional coverage, wall mosaics, albums, engagement sessions, day after sessions, rehearsal coverage and print packages.